Tim Mercer, M.D., MPH

 Duke University Medical Center

-Tim Mercer is the chief of the Division of Global Health at Dell Medical School and an assistant professor in the departments of Population Health and Internal Medicine.
-He is also the inaugural holder of the JP’s Peace, Love & Happiness Family Foundation Endowed Chair in the Department of Population Health.
-He is a primary care physician for the Health Care for the Homeless program with CommUnityCare, Austin’s largest federally qualified health center.
+Tim Mercer is the the inaugural holder of the JP’s Peace, Love & Happiness Family Foundation Endowed Chair in the Department of Population Health.
+He is also a primary care physician for the Health Care for the Homeless program with CommUnityCare, Austin’s largest federally qualified health center.